-While the various birth control methods work differently, can make periods lighter and more consistent in their timing.
+While the various birth control methods work differently,

 About 31 percent of women who use birth control pills cite menstrual pain as one of the reasons they continue to take them.
 Hormonal birth control prevents ovulation.
 When you don’t ovulate, your uterus doesn’t experience the painful contractions that cause cramps during ovulation.